Assessment of your child’s progress in their learning

 Teachers use assessment information gathered on a daily basis to inform their future planning.
 This ensures learning continues to progress.
 PiXL is used to track and monitor pupils’ attainment and progress.

 Teaching staff take part in analysing data and moderating work samples together as (i) a year group, (ii) a key stage or (iii) through cross phase moderation, including with other schools in and across Local Authorities.

 At the end of a year, staff meet to pass on knowledge about individual pupil’s attainment and progress to colleagues prior to transfer to the next class/year group/key stage.

-The local authority conducts moderation visits on a rolling program for the year 2 Standard Assessment Tasks (SATs), year 6 SATs and the EYFS profile assessments to quality assure procedures and judgements made of the children’s levels of achievement.
+The local authority conducts moderation visits on a rolling program for the year 2 Standard Assessment Tasks (SATs) and year 6 SATs to quality assure procedures and judgements made of the children’s levels of achievement.
 These moderation visits are conducted on a rolling programme.